Feeling Cold Often: Root Causes and Support Strategies

 Mold is a type of fungus that can grow under a variety of conditions, especially in warm, musty, damp, and moist environments.
 It often hides in the bathroom, kitchen, and basement, behind wallpapers and drywalls, and under carpeting.
 It may grow in soil, plants, and food.
 The spores of mold can travel far and quickly in the air and spread throughout your home.

-The mycotoxins in mold may cause all kinds of health issues, including chronic inflammation, compromised immune system, respiratory problems, lung issues, gastrointestinal symptoms, skin problems, headaches, migraines, fatigue, and more.
+The mycotoxins in mold may cause all kinds of health issues, including chronic inflammation, compromised immune systems, respiratory problems, lung issues, gastrointestinal symptoms, skin problems, headaches, migraines, fatigue, and more.
 Mold may also cause you to feel cold often.

 A 2016 study published in the Journal of Biomolecular Research & Therapeutics has found that mold mycotoxins may cause circulation problems (8).
 Circulation issues may cause sensitivity to cold.
 A 2010 study published in The American Journal of Tropical Medicine and Hygiene has found that mold may cause iron-deficiency anemia (9).
 As we discussed earlier, anemia may cause you to feel cold often (1, 2).